 I lived at the Kripalu Yoga Retreat in Summit Station, PA for four months during the summer of 1977.
 I had planned for almost a year to be there during this summer.
-When I got there I discovered that the guru’s own guru (Bapuji as he was called by devotees), had arrived a few days before and had decided to break his 12 years of silence and emerge from seclusion.
-He would be teaching us every day!
+When I got there I discovered that the guru’s own guru (Bapuji as he was called by devotees), had arrived a few days before.
+He had broken his 12 years of silence and emerged from seclusion.
+He would be teaching us almost every day!
 Bapuji’s book in two volumes: Premyatra: Pilgramage of Love contains the edited versions of these 1977 lectures.
-I learned from Bapuji’s speeches, but I received even more from his darshan — the immense unconditional love and energy he bestowed upon students in the room with him.
+I learned from Bapuji’s speeches, but I received much more from his darshan — the immense unconditional love and energy he bestowed upon students in the room with him.
 See a full biography of Swami Kripalvananda.

 What did I learn from Bapuji?

-While I was at Kripalu that summer I decided to take Kripalu’s then newly developed Yoga Teacher’s Training course and after returning home, I taught several courses locally to share what I had learned.
+While I was at Kripalu that summer I decided to take Kripalu’s Yoga Teacher’s Training course, then newly developed, and upon returning home, I taught several courses locally to share what I had learned.

-In my subsequent Kundalini awakening process that began suddenly in 1984 and continued turbulently in a whirl of cellular and lifestyle change for at least five years and in a more subdued way continued after that, I was sustained by all I had received from Bapuji and his disciples.
+In my subsequent Kundalini opening process that began suddenly in 1984 and continued turbulently in a whirl of cellular and lifestyle change for at least five years and, in more subtle ways, has continued on after that, I was sustained by all I had received from Bapuji and his disciples.